prog4biol/pfb2024/pfb.md

 ## Exceptions

 There are a few different types of errors when coding.
 Syntax errors, logic errors, and exceptions.
 You have probably encountered all three.
 Syntax and logic errors are issues you need to deal with while coding.
 An exception is a special type of error that can be informative and used to write code to respond to this type of error.
-This is especially relavent when dealing with user input.
-What if they don't give you any, or it is the wrong kind of input.
+This is especially relevent when dealing with user input.
+What if they don't give you any, or it is the wrong kind of input?
 We want our code to be able to detect these types of errors and respond accordingly.

 ```python
 #!/usr/bin/env python3